Palantir555/palantir555.github.io/_posts/2016-05-23-reversing-huawei-3-sniffing.md

-Since the clock signal is used to coordinate when to read the data lines, this kind of waveform deformation may cause data corruption even if we don't drop any any bits (depending partly on the design of your logic analyser).
-There's always some wiggle room for read innacuracies, and we don't need 100% correct data at this point, but it's important to keep all error vectors in mind.
+Since the clock signal is used to coordinate when to read the data lines, this kind of waveform deformation may cause data corruption even if we don't drop any bits (depending partly on the design of your logic analyser).
+There's always some wiggle room for read inaccuracies, and we don't need 100% correct data at this point, but it's important to keep all error vectors in mind.

 Let's sniff the same bus using a higher performance logic analyser at `100 MS/s`: